brickfrog/brickfrog-fastpages/_posts/2021-07-14-analysis-and-tips-julia.md

 ---
 title: "Numerai Tips & Tricks in Julia!"
-description: "Numerai is a data science competition that uses non-standard metrics for scoring.
-This post is a replication (mostly) of the Python "tips and tricks Jupyter notebook."
+description: "This post is a (near) 1:1 replication of the Python tips & tricks for the Numerai data science competition."
 layout: post
 toc: false
 comments: true